A bridge replaces a missing tooth/teeth and is a commonly used alternative to a dental implant.

 The natural teeth adjacent are fitted with crowns to provide strength to the bridge.

-Here at Paul Beath Dental we work alongside a dental laboratory, which manufactures the bridge.
+Here at Paul Beath Dental we work alongside a high quality local dental laboratory, which manufactures the bridge.
 If the bridge is made in composite we create these onsite.

 On your first visit your dentist will take an impression of your upper and lower teeth (using a gel like substance) to make a record of their appearance and how your teeth sit in your mouth.